 A basic cell structure contains three parts: the Membrane, the Nucleus, and the cytoplasm.
 On closer inspection, you’ll find there is much more than that.
 Science has recently discovered receptor cells that lay on top of the membrane waiting to receive instructions.

 Receptors cover each cell and wait for instructions.
 These receptor cells then relay the instructions to the cell for it to do its task.
 Anything from attacking a virus to scratching an itch.
 This is where modern medicine begins to break down.

 When you take a prescribed medication to cure an ailment, that medication is flooding every cell receptor instead of the targeted messages that the brain sends.
 This creates the negative side effects that you may experience when taking medication.

-Science has been able to create more targeted drugs as advances in technology continue, but we need to be focusing more on a mind-body experience rather than rely solely on modern medicine.
+Science has been able to create more targeted drugs as advances in technology continue.
+Still, we need to be focusing more on a mind-body experience rather than rely solely on modern medicine.

 Meditation & Yoga

-It was not that long ago that yoga and meditation were on the fringes of society and often mocked and laughed at, especially in the United States.
-Luckily times are changing and more and more people are turning to meditation and yoga as they search for a healthier lifestyle.
+It was not that long ago that yoga and meditation were on society’s fringes and often mocked and laughed at, especially in the United States.
+Luckily times are changing, and more and more people turn to meditation and yoga as they search for a healthier lifestyle.

 The journey is long, but the destination is worth it

 While all of this may sound fantastical and maybe even a little impossible, the mind-body experience isn’t something that happens with ease.
-While mentally I am happier ninety percent of the time, I still have bad days, and depression and anxiety will rear its ugly head.
+While mentally I am happier ninety percent of the time, I still have bad days, and depression and anxiety will rear their ugly head.
 I can’t always quiet my mind and meditate.
-Some days the ringing in my head is overpowering and I all I want to do it cut off my head.
+Some days the ringing in my head is overpowering, and all I want to do is cut off my head.